Victor Boudreau: Gallant ministry

 He was named Minister of Health by Premier-elect Brian Gallant on 7 October 2014.
 He chaired the Strategic Program Review, which was designed to solve a large gap, between $485 million and $600 million in the account books of the province.

+Senate of Canada

+On June 28, 2024, he was summoned to the Senate of Canada by Governor General Mary Simon, on the advice of prime minister Justin Trudeau.